aamirali-dev/resume-scrapper/README.md

 4. Fetches HTML content for each subcategory URL.

-5. Extracts the first line of HTML content for each subcategory.
+5. Extracts the HTML content for each subcategory.

 6. Prints or saves the data, including category and subcategory information, and the first line of HTML content.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer
-This script is provided for educational purposes only.
-It is intended to demonstrate web scraping and data extraction techniques.
-Ensure that you comply with all relevant laws and terms of service when using this script to scrape data from websites.
-Use this script responsibly and ethically.